CZECHIA: Objects of Desire and Other Complications - Monkey Business

 An absolutely bonkers album that beautifully sums up a nation

 The Czech Republic has a very special place in my heart.
-Having arrived to live in Prague for nearly a year back in 2017, I arrived with fairly little knowledge about the country which today exists in place of the former Kingdom of Bohemia.
+Having arrived to live in Prague for nearly a year back in 2017, I at first arrived with fairly little knowledge about the country which today exists in place of the former Kingdom of Bohemia.
 As such, I made it my mission to learn about the nation in terms of its history, its culture and its people as best as I could.
-Whilst the majority of my companions were members of the wider global community, hailing from a myriad of nations from Turkey to Uruguay, I made a conscious effort to try to not stay entirely in the comfort of the expat community and instead to try to meet local people and break down the barriers that many British tourists had inadvertently created for me due to their behaviour on raucous stag dos (that said, I must admit that my accent and penchant for Czech beer understandably tarred me with the same brush as my compatriots).
-Whilst finding Czech natives to pick the brains of, at first, was not so simple, I found two rather easy techniques of meeting people through whom I could learn about the country from the perspective of those with first-hand experience growing up there – dating and teaching.
+Whilst the majority of my companions were members of the wider global community, hailing from a myriad of nations from Turkey to Uruguay, I made a conscious effort to try to not stay entirely in the comfort of the expat community and instead to try to meet local people and break down the barriers that many British tourists had inadvertently created for me due to their behaviour on raucous stag dos (that said, I must admit that my accent and penchant for Czech beer would understandably sometimes tar me with the same brush as my compatriots).
+Whilst finding Czech natives to pick the brains of, at first, was not so simple due to the language barrier, I found two rather easy techniques of meeting people through whom I could learn about the country from the perspective of those with first-hand experience growing up there – dating and teaching.

 “It shouldn’t sound work and yet somehow it does.
 It mirrors the dysfunctional functionality of the Czech nation that I fell in love with it.”

-These two methods were beneficial for a wide array of reasons, but they did indeed help me exercise and strengthen my muscles of inquisitiveness.
-I found that because both experiences introduced me to a wide-cross section of Czech society there were some varying conclusions to be drawn in many areas, particularly when the differences between the perspective of young women in their 20s and my students who were sometimes male and/or much older.
+These two methods were beneficial for a wide array of reasons, mainly because they did indeed help me exercise and strengthen my muscles of inquisitiveness.
+I found that because both experiences introduced me to a wide-cross section of Czech society there were some varying conclusions to be drawn in many areas, particularly when the differences between the perspective of young women in their 20s I was dating and my students who were sometimes male and/or much older.
 Yet, one massive surprise, for a country so rich in so many aspects of culture, was that there was a general acceptance that overall contemporary Czech music was not very good.
 When one thinks about it properly this broad consensus should come as no surprise when one takes into account that Czech people had their liberties robbed from them for decades both under Nazi rule as well as under communism.
-Both the younger and older generation tend to look in a westerly direction towards popstars in the United States and the United Kingdom, rather than harvesting their own unique musical identity for fear that it will perhaps resemble that of their recent history.
-This makes a great deal of sense when there is a conscious societal effort to disassociate themselves from their former communist past.
+As such, both the younger and older generation tend to look in a westerly direction towards popstars in the United States and the United Kingdom, rather than harvesting their own unique musical identity, given the fairly new freedom of having access to music from further afield that was once censored and prohibited.
+This makes a great deal of sense as there is clearly a conscious societal effort to disassociate themselves from their former communist past.
 Whilst some nations that were previously under communist rule today have what seem like a quasi-communist era musical identity, the Czech Republic seem to have tried to detach as much as possible from being perceived as a former satellite state of the Soviet Union and instead have focused on importing the Western music trends, with most radio sets blaring out music in English.

 Whilst this is all totally understandable, this did leave me feeling slightly frustrated as I wanted to hear what ‘authentic’ Czech music sounded like.
 In terms of traditional music, of course, there was polka, but I am reliably informed that this genre is far less popular than outsiders might be led to believe.
 In terms of popularity at the time I was living in Prague, there was only one song by a Czech artist that was being played everywhere.
 Eurovision entrant Mikoláš Josef's Lie To Me was all the rage; I remember a huge hoo-ha being made amongst local teenage girls when he played a spontaneous rendition of the song on Prague’s famous Wenceslas Square.
 Though immensely popular at the time, this Western pop knock-off, lacked a certain sense of ‘Czechness’.
 Even recently deceased crooner Karel Gott, who I was of course aware of the presence of due to his immense popularity amongst people of a certain age, is not representative of the Czech spirit that I was fortunate enough to get to know.
 One might then beg the question, “how could the country’s most important singer not be ‘Czech enough’ for you?”

 In the Czech capital, which has a vibrant music scene, so many of the performances from local artists are avant-garde.
 The weirdness of the wide-array of acts I got to see perform in different bars and venues was part of the charm of the city.
-In a bid to avoid cognitive bias, due to my already engagement with the nation that in many ways has stolen my heart, I asked Joel to do his research and recommend me something from there.
+In a bid to avoid cognitive bias with the nation that in many ways has stolen my heart, I asked Joel to do his research and recommend me something from there.
 Nervous, yet curious as to what album Joel would deem to be ‘Czech’ from his investigation, I could not have been more pleased when Joel recommended me what I would call, without doubt, the most representative album of this unconventional nation.
 Monkey Business’ fifth album Objects of Desire and Other Complications is in some senses totally mad.
-It shouldn’t sound work and yet somehow it does.
+Its sound shouldn’t work and yet somehow it does.
 It mirrors the dysfunctional functionality of the Czech nation that I fell in love with it.